Blazored/SessionStorage/README.md

 ![Nuget](https://img.shields.io/nuget/v/blazored.sessionstorage.svg)

-## Important Notice For Server-side Blazor Apps
-There is currently an issue with [Server-side Blazor apps](https://devblogs.microsoft.com/aspnet/aspnet-core-3-preview-2/#sharing-component-libraries) (not Client-side Blazor).
-They are unable to import static assets from component libraries such as this one.

-You can still use this package, however, you will need to manually add the JavaScript file to your Server-side Blazor projects `wwwroot` folder.
-Then you will need to reference it in your `index.html`.

-Alternatively, there is a great package by [Mister Magoo](https://github.com/SQL-MisterMagoo/BlazorEmbedLibrary) which offers a solution to this problem without having to manually copy files.

 ### Installing

-You can install from Nuget using the following command:
+You can install from NuGet using the following command:

 `Install-Package Blazored.SessionStorage`